huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_certificate_import.md

 * `target` - (Optional, List) Specifies the service information that needs to push the SSL certificate.
 The [target](#block_target) structure is documented below.

+  -> Certificates encrypted with SM series cryptographic algorithms cannot be deployed to other cloud services.

 <a name="block_target"></a>
 The `target` block supports: